KelechiOdom10/anibinge/README.md

 Was put on hold due to apprenticeship commitments, however - development has resumed!

+This project is still in early stages of development, so If you notice any areas of improvements in this repo, do reach out to us!

 ## Prerequisites

 You will need [Node.js](https://nodejs.org/) version 8.0 or greater installed on your system.